 Oh bacon, how do we love thee?
 Let us count the ways.
 There's Beer-Candied Bacon, Candied Pepper Bacon, and Bacon-Wrapped Beer Can Burgers.
-However, not every recipe gets a dose of real bacon.
-Let's be honest, your baked potatoes wouldn't feel complete without sour cream, cheddar cheese, and bacon bits, right?
-Bacon bits serve their purpose well, but you might be surprised when you find out what some of those bac’n bits are made from, especially when it’s not real bacon.
+The bacon flavor is welcome in so many dishes.
+Let's be honest, your baked potatoes wouldn't feel complete without sour cream, cheddar cheese, and a topping of crispy bacon bits, right?
+Bacon bits serve their purpose well, perfect as a salad topping or added to veggie chowders.

 1. Oscar Mayer Real Bacon Bits

 Oscar Mayer's Real Bacon Bits are widely regarded as the best version of pre-packaged bacon bits.
 (Oscar Mayer whole bacon also ranks highly!)
 In Oscar Mayer's crunchy version, the fully-cooked meat is 100% real bacon cured with water, sugar, and various nitrites, flavored with both hickory and maple.
 That makes these both salty and sweet, creating a well-balanced crumble.